How could I check if I am still a virgin?

 Heather Corinna replies:

-I just wanna ask could orgasm make me lose your virginity?
+I just wanna ask could orgasm make me lose my virginity?
 How could I check if I am still a virgin?

 The way to check if you're still a virgin is to ask yourself how you define virginity, and see if or how your definition matches up with your experiences.